Financial-Times/golang-ci-orb/README.md

 There are two CircleCI workflows associated with this project.
 They have different behaviour depending on whether they are triggered by commit push or by creating specific git tag.
 1. On push

-When you are pushing a commit in any branch including master, the first setup workflow is going to:
+When you are pushing a commit in any branch including main, the first setup workflow is going to:
 * Lint the orb's code.
 * Pack the orb source code into single yaml file.
 * Review if the orb source code complies to predefined list of best practices.